Ravencentric/ravencentric.github.io/content/projects.md

 [[Docs]](https://ravencentric.cc/mkvinfo/)

-I needed a way to introspect MKV files so I could classify them further. [`mkvmerge`] already exposes a lot of useful metadata, but consuming that output directly from Python gets annoying pretty quickly.
+I needed a way to introspect MKV files so I could classify them further. [`mkvmerge`] can already introspect MKV files and return the result as JSON, but consuming that output directly from Python gets annoying pretty quickly.

-So this library is basically a thin wrapper around that.
-It runs `mkvmerge -J` and turns the JSON output into typed Python objects so you can easily inspect tracks, codecs, and other metadata.
+This library is basically a thin wrapper around that.
+It runs `mkvmerge -J` and turns the JSON output into typed Python objects so I don’t have to deal with it myself.

 [`mkvmerge`]: https://mkvtoolnix.download/doc/mkvmerge.html